Why submit to a Directory?

 Every webmaster is looking for ways to improve their website’s visibility, and one great way is by getting listed in the major web directories.
 This should be a very important part of your marketing strategy online, which many website owners neglect.

 The only way to grow your online business is if people can actually find you!
 Some web directories have a free submission option whereas others require some form of payment or reciprocal link in exchange.
-With the hundreds of various general directories and niche directories you have the choose to submit to – it becomes crucial knowing which directories are worth your time and money.
+With the hundreds of various general directories and niche directories, you have the choice to submit to – it becomes crucial to know which directories are worth your time and money.

-Submitting to directories can be a real time consuming task.
-Morover, if your handing over your hard earned cash, its wise to know which directories will most benefit you in your linking campaign.
-Understanding why you should submit to directories will help you identify which one’s are worthwhile.
+Submitting to directories can be a real-time consuming task.
+Moreover, if you handing over your hard-earned cash, it’s wise to know which directories will most benefit you in your linking campaign.
+Understanding why you should submit to directories will help you identify which ones are worthwhile.

 There are two major reasons for submitting to Directories:

 – Targeted traffic

 – Link popularity